-- Calendars now for sale!
+- Award-winning Calendars for Sale!
 We're proud to share the first edition of our 13-month calendar, featuring beautiful photography from County parks with listings for national, local and park-related holidays.
 At only $5 (NEW DISCOUNTED PRICE!), they make a great gift!
 Proceeds will go to the Parks Society to support ongoing park maintenance and programming.
 Get additional information - including sales and pick-up locations - at 858-565-3600 from 8 a.m. to 5 p.m., Monday through Friday.
 Or complete this form, email it to the address noted, and a reservation agent will contact you directly.

 - Shot Hole Borer: A new pest known as the Shot Hole Borer is affecting tree health in San Diego.
 This invasive species burrows into a tree's bark, lays eggs and emits a fungus that can deplete a tree of the nutrients it needs to survive.
 It's too early to understand the significance of this beetle to our region, but we're saddened by the negative effect it's had on vegetation in parts of Tijuana River Valley Regional Park.
-For more information, review this presentation and vist our FAQs webpage.
+For more information, review this presentation and visit our FAQs webpage.

 - Borrego Springs: The community of Borrego Springs will soon have a new, 16-acre park.
 Two meetings have been held with local residents to identify preferred amenities and to share background on the parks planning process.
 Please view the FAQ sheet for additional information.

 - Guajome Regional Park: The Guajome Park fitness area improvement project will take place from late summer to winter 2015.
 The project is located just north of the main pond at 3000 Guajome Lake Road in Oceanside.
-The project includes instulation of articulating exercise equipment, benches and tables, and a shade pavilion.
+The project includes installation of articulating exercise equipment, benches and tables, and a shade pavilion.

 Heritage Park - Juan Street Improvements Project - The City

 of San Diego's Juan Street Improvements project is moving along